Fitzroy Iron Works: The Fitz Roy Iron Mine and its early operations (1848–1851)

 In 1848, a local man John Thomas Neale, a Sydney businessmen Thomas Holmes, and the brothers Thomas Tipple Smith and William Tipple Smith formed a partnership to exploit the iron ore deposit.
-The Smith brothers were sons of the English geologist William Smith and William Tipple Smith appears to have discovered gold (at Ophir), in 1848, before the gold rush triggered by Hargraves's well-publicised discovery nearby in 1851.
+The Smith brothers were sons of the English geologist William Smith.
+William Tipple Smith later claimed to have discovered gold, at Ophir, in 1848.
+He did have gold samples in his possession, before the gold rush triggered by Hargraves's well-publicised discovery nearby in 1851.
+However, Tipple Smith declined to tell the government the location that was the source of his gold, at the time that he found it, in 1848.

 William Povey, an ironworks expert, was engaged as manager and some samples of iron products had been sent to Sydney by late 1848.
 This was not the first iron smelted from Australian iron ore, but it was the first such iron smelted commercially in Australia.

 Cross-section of a Catalan forge - The ore was added from the front (left) and the charcoal mixed with fine ore was added to the back.
 Air was injected through a nozzle (known as a tuyere) at the back (right).
 The semi-solid bloom of iron grew in the base, which was lined with charcoal.
 Molten slag was also produced and needed to be drained away periodically.

 A report of February 1849 says that iron was smelted using a "Cataline furnace".
 A Catalan forge was a type of bloomery that included a tuyere through which air under pressure was injected, making it intermediate between earlier bloomery technology and a primitive blast furnace.
 The fuel used was charcoal.
 A Catalan forge was operated at temperatures below the melting point of iron and so did not produce molten ‘pig-iron’ (except unintentionally, if the iron melted).
 The product it made was ‘sponge iron’ (direct reduced iron), which accumulated at the base of the furnace as a ‘bloom’.
 Sponge iron either could be ‘worked’ to create wrought iron or melted in a cupola furnace to make cast-iron products.
 Unlike ‘pig-iron’, sponge iron did not contain an excess of carbon and so generally did not need ‘puddling’ before conversion to wrought iron.
 By the mid-19th century, the Catalan forge was already a largely obsolete smelting technology—the hot-blast furnace had been invented in 1828—but a Catalan forge was relatively simple to construct and operate (refer to illustration).